FAQ

 Is there an AI assistant?

-Yes — the editor includes an AI assistant (Qwen 3.5 2B) that runs locally in your browser.
+Yes — the editor includes a local AI assistant that runs in your browser.
 It knows the sg.js API and can generate game code from natural language descriptions.
 No API keys needed; it runs on your GPU.